What Does Palliative Care Mean and When Is It Time to Seek It?

 Palliative care physicians are trained especially for this form of care.
 They are doctors with specialised training in palliative medicine.

-They work closely with the primary care physicians and specialists involved in the patient's treatment.
+They work closely with the primary care physicians.
+They also work with specialists involved in the patient's treatment.

-Nurses play an important role in palliative care.
+Nurses are key in palliative care.
 They help manage the symptoms and coordinate the care.

 When patients are in the terminal stages of their illness, they might choose hospice care.
 Hospice teams consist of nurses, aides, and volunteers.

-They work together to provide comfort and support at home or in a hospice facility.
+They work together to provide comfort and support.
+This can be done at home or in a hospice facility.

 Palliative Care Through Home Care Packages